gdmoney/network-automation-github-actions/README.md

 - Unimus continuously backs up and audits devices' operational state and generates alerts if config drift is detected
 - If a device's configuration is changed manually, network operator will get a Slack message describing the change which will in turn automatically create a new GitHub issue
 - Operator can take action on the issue directly from Slack (assign, label, close, reopen)
-- Assigning a label will start a corresponding GitHub actions workflow to restore the device's modified current state config to match it's desired state config as described in the GitHub repo
+- Assigning a label will start a corresponding GitHub Actions workflow to restore the device's modified current state config to match its desired state config as described in the GitHub repo

 ## Build